mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

    The connection is broken and so the message gets lost.
 4. (at some later time) Vaadin Client makes a XHR request to the Server and receives next UIDL.
 5. Vaadin Client detects out-of-order message and awaits for previous message which will never come.
-6. Vaadin Client times out after 5 minutes and asks for a resync in a separate connection.
+6. Vaadin Client times out after 5 seconds and asks for a resync in a separate connection.

 With WEBSOCKET, the out-of-order UIDLs can not happen since the entire communication goes through a single channel (the websocket connection):